-Lion Air Jet Was 'Not Airworthy' In Lead Up To Fatal Crash, Investigators Say
+Lion Air Jet Was 'Un-Airworthy' In Lead-Up To Fatal Crash, Investigators Say

 This automated system is called the maneuvering characteristics augmentation system, "a computerized system Boeing installed on its latest generation of 737 to prevent the plane's nose from getting too high," as The New York Times describes it.

-There are steps pilots can take to manually override the system, but it's not clear if the Lion Air pilots aboard flight JT610 knew them.
+There are steps pilots can take to manually override the system, but it's not clear whether the Lion Air pilots aboard Flight 610 knew them.

 "In the aftermath of the crash, pilots have expressed concern that they had not been fully informed about the new Boeing system ... and how it would require them to respond differently in case of the type of emergency encountered by the Lion Air crew.